Wednesday, April 30th, 2025

 ONLINE ZOOM MEETING

-Trustees Present: Sharon Caulfield, John Ott, Tony Rizzo, Beth Blackmer
+Trustees Present: Sharon Caulfield, John Ott, Carolyn Heldman, Beth Blackmer, Eric Pelander (elected at this meeting)

 Public Comment and General Trustee Comments if any: